mairieli/snowboard/README.md

 # snowboard
-A collaborative peer-to-peer whiteboad using python
+A collaborative peer-to-peer whiteboard using python